Swaven/swn-rate-limiter/README.md

 ## Options

 **key**
-type: function
+Type: function
+Mandatory: true
 Returns the value for request grouping (e.g. IP, endpoint).
 The provided argument is the request object.
 Return a constant for the limit to apply globally to all requests.

 **rate**
-type: string
+Type: string
+Mandatory: true
 The rate to apply.
 Must be in the form **number of requests** *slash* **unit of time**.
 Accepted time units: 's' (second), 'm' (minute), 'h' (hour), 'd' (day).

+**name**
+Type: string
+Mandatory: no (default: random string)
+Name of the limit.

 **verbose**
-type: boolean
+Type: boolean
+Mandatory: no (default: false)
 Enable/disable verbose logging.
 Overwrites the global setting.